Maesimt/articles/readme.md

     = Ok value
     | Err error
 ```
-If we code our `buyDrink` function in Elm
+If we code our `serve` function in Elm
 ``` elm
 serve : Person -> Result String Drink serve person =